Cupnfish/Cupnfish-log/2021/bevy experience.md

     }
     ```

-With these four steps, you can add different states to your game.
-Now let’s talk about step three, which will probably be replaced by a [new scheduler](https://github.com/bevyengine/bevy/pull/1144) in later versions, but that’s a long time away, until then, new blogs are needed.
+Let’s talk about step three, which will probably be replaced by a [new scheduler](https://github.com/bevyengine/bevy/pull/1144) in later versions, but that’s far away in the future, and until then we need new blogs. // TODO: what is meant by new blogs - do we write new blogs, or do we wait till someone writes blogs on the issue?

 ### Rapier